kevinjin420/mrover-teleop-wiki/frontend-FAQ.md

 # FAQ Section

-FAQ for any errors you might encounter during installation or update
+For any errors you might encounter during `./ansible.sh build.yml` or `./build.sh`

 ## Python Virtual Environment